Anyungu/spring-boot-kub/readme.md

 With respect to MVC, separate the business logic into the services folder.
 Define the IngredientsService.java as shown below.

-The autowired annotation is used to inject the Ingredients Repository to the service class.
+The @Autowired annotation is used to inject the Ingredients Repository as a dependency to the service class.
+Repository Methods can then be accessed using the injected dependency.

 ```java